Francesco-Proietti/Tokenization-techniques-for-L1-Trigger-data-V4/README.md

 - Learn discrete token representations of particle flow data
 - Compare MLP and Transformer encoder/decoder architectures
 - Evaluate reconstruction quality using VQ-VAE with rotation trick or Straight-Through Estimation (STE)
+- Use the learned token with a GPT-like classifier

 ## Project Structure